 Brick Street Software, Inc. brickstreetsoftware.com more on the marketing automation side of things: Their solution called CONNECT is multichannel marketing for carrying on conversations with customers and prospects over multiple devices as they go about their day.
 “With its single platform architecture, you have unified views of each consumer—across all channels to engage, drive sales, and develop loyal relationships.”
-Besides being in other countries they have an office in Toronto.
+Besides being in other countries they have an office in Toronto and elsewhere.

 Combionic GmbH combionic.com German company with collaboration software connecting people, processes and information “in context” and across applications.
 Enabling sales people and partner organizations with a cloud-based slide library and other solutions that benefit from a very deep integration (via plug-ins) into the Microsoft Office world.
 Full disclosure: I work with them and can do demonstrations here in Canada.

 Envisica Inc envisica.com Alberta, Canada based firm more on the “consulting for Sales Enablement” side of things.
 Wayne Regehr, President at Envisica Inc. used to be Vice President at SAP Canada, Inc.

 Innovative Information Inc. http://amacus.innovativeinfo.com Makers of Amacus, a selling solution + coaching application that improves B2B sales productivity by revealing Return-on-Effort in Business-to-Business sales. “prospecting radar that could tell you who to talk to, when to talk to them and what to talk to them about, would that give you more time?”
 (Along with their President John Cousineau they are Vancouver based.)